tommilata/tommilata.github.io/_posts/2020-05-26-manual-dependency-injection-in-play-2-scala-applications.md

 ## Pros & Cons

 To summarise, if you choose to go with Guice in Play 2 apps, you will benefit from many working examples online and good documentation.
 It's a default choice in Play 2 and an easy start.
 In simple scenarios, all dependencies are wired together for you by the framework almost for free.
 It also provides support for more complicated lifecycles, e.g. adding [shutdown hooks](https://www.playframework.com/documentation/2.8.x/ScalaDependencyInjection#Stopping/cleaning-up).
 However, in some scenarios it lacks flexibility, e.g. for _lazy singletons_, forcing developers to use uninitutive workarounds and inceasing code complexity unnecessarily.
-Als, the chance of getting runtime errors is higher due to the fact that injection does not happen at compilation time.
+Also, the chance of getting runtime errors is higher due to the fact that injection does not happen at compilation time.

-- without manual DI
-  - fewer examples online
-  - biolerplate
-    - write constructors manually
-        - ~ 100 lines in `ivory`, ~200 lines in `steve`
-        - how to get things like `Database`, `WSClient`, `SecurityFilter` s or `ExecutionContext` from Play
-  - application lifecycle
-    - easy to follow , e.g. How many instances of each controller, service are created?
-    - no support for advanced lifecycle, e.g. no session scope
-  - less dependencies
-  - simplify code - no need for separate `trait` + `Impl` in many cases
-  - easy custom wiring based on e.g. `CloudProvider`
+Chossing manual compile-time DI will probably lead to fewer runtime errors.
+Your application's lifecycle is likely to get easier to reason about.
+Questions like how many instances of a controller are created can be anwered simly by just looking at your code, not library code.
+And conditional injection can be as simple as an _if/else_ statement.
+There will be a little bit of extra boilerplate code to write and you will find fewer examples online, especially around resources provided by Play like database access or HTTP clients.
+You will lose support for advanced application lifecycle, but will get more flexibility to tweak it yourself.
+Fewer dependencies is always better.
+Overall, using manual compile-time DI has some downsides, but we a Faculty believe they are outweighed by the understandability and straightforwardness of this approach.